 To understand and effectively address bullying, a "binocular" view is needed.
 With only one lens, the focus is limited to the individual needs of students involved in all roles within bullying: those being aggressive, those being victimized, and those who witness bullying.
 This singular view, however, falls short in providing a thorough understanding of bullying problems.
-By adding a second lens, as with binoculars, it can expand the focus to include student's relationships.
+By adding a second lens, as with binoculars, it can expand the focus to include student's relationships and dynamics with their peers and adults in the school.
 This second perspective takes into account the social dynamics in their peer groups-and the roles that adults play in shaping their experiences.
 Together these two lenses offer a more comprehensive perspective on bullying problems.
-This deeper understanding of the complexity of the issues will lead to recognize the multiple approaches required to address bullying problems.
+This deeper understanding of the complexity of the issues will lead to recognizing the multiple approaches required to address bullying problems.